English is all around you.

 When you listen to specific programs there’ll be less repetition, but there are still patterns with timing.
 Perhaps a radio program has an astrologer on air (speaking live) talking about the horoscopes of the day at 8:00 every morning.
 If you enjoy astrology and horoscopes, tune in at this time every day.

+One of the best ways to learn English with radio stations is to visit their websites for extra material.
 All online English radio stations have their own website, and you should use them.
 Quite often they’ll record popular shows or parts and list them as podcasts so you can go back and listen to a segment that you found interesting.

 Definitely go back and listen to a favorite show or segment again, as listening repetition is very important when learning English.